Policy on Sharing Information on Progress

 - Inclusion of details for a contact person for any SIP related questions or comments is recommended.

-Consequences of Failure to Fulfil SIP Policy
+Failure to Comply with the SIP Policy

 Delisting from PRME